Who could be Kamala Harris’s running mate?

-Who could be Kamala Harris’s running mate now Biden has dropped out the race?
+Who could be Kamala Harris’s VP pick now Biden has dropped out the race?

 There are a few likely picks for a Harris veep